Glossary of Health Insurance Terms

 Private insurance policies that can be purchased to fill-in the gaps and pay for certain out-of-pocket expenses (like deductibles and coinsurance) not covered by original Medicare (Part A and Part B).

-A plan, created by the ACA and overseen by the U.S. Office of Personnel Management (OPM), that will be available in every state through Exchanges beginning in 2014.
+A plan, created by the ACA and overseen by the U.S. Office of Personnel Management (OPM), that is available in Nevada through the Exchange.
 Anthem's HMO division offers two multi-state plans through the Nevada Health Link.
 These two plans are identical to two other Anthem HMO offerings except any external appeals on the multi-state plans are handled by OPM rather than GovCHA (see External Review).

 Open enrollment period